Editor-in-Chief, Speaker, Host of 'Content Lab' Podcast

 Marketers are an all-or-nothing kind of group.
 The minute something new comes along, we quickly drop whatever it was that we had previously loved or sworn by as gospel and embrace the shiny new object put in front of us.

 For example, let's all remember when inbound marketing really started gaining traction about a decade or so ago.
 By 2012, it had ascended to "industry darling" status, in parallel with the growth of HubSpot, a marketing, sales and service platform – at the time, the HubSpot team was positioning the inbound methodology as the philosophical crown jewel of everything they were building and stood for.

 Prior to inbound, we relied upon more traditional methods of marketing and advertising.
 You know, direct mailers, television and radio ads, print advertising, and so on.
 The stuff that interrupted an ideal buyer's "daily routine" or "regularly scheduled programming," so to speak.

-With inbound (or content) marketing, on the other hand, us beleaguered marketers didn't have to fight for attention.
+With inbound marketing, on the other hand, us beleaguered marketers didn't have to fight for attention.
 Instead, we earned the attention of our ideal buyers organically.

-What's funny is that, when we originally wrote this article, the differentiation and choice between inbound vs. outbound marketing might have seemed more direct and simple, to some.
+What's funny is that, when we originally wrote this article years ago, the differentiation and choice between inbound vs. outbound marketing might have seemed more direct and simple to some.
 That is no longer the case.